michael-rapp/JavaUtil/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=X75YSLEJV3DWE)

-"JavaUtil" is a library, which provides various utility classes for use in Java development.
+"JavaUtil" is a library that provides various utility classes for use in Java development.
+Despite being meant to be used in Java projects, the library itself is implemented using the Kotlin programing language since version 2.0.0.
 The library currently provides the following features:

 - The class `Condition` provides methods, which allow to ensure that variables or objects fulfill certain conditions by throwing exceptions, if conditions are violated, e.g. when an object is null.
 - The class `ClassUtil` provides methods, which allow to handle class names.